Changing Lives, Changing Communities

-Together we will create together a story of your community – a story that energises and lifts us all up.
+Together we will create a story of your community – a story that energises and lifts us all up.

-What is Changing Lives Changing Communities?
+What is Changing Lives, Changing Communities?

-Changing Lives, Changing Communities are a series of 6, two-day events across Queensland, held over two years that focus on creating new ways for people – citizens, community organisations, the private sector and government representatives – to come together, envision and ask “what will it take to create communities where everyone contributes, matters and belongs?”
+Changing Lives, Changing Communities is a series of 6, two-day events across Queensland, held over two years that focus on creating new ways for people – citizens, community organisations, the private sector and government representatives – to come together, envision and ask “what will it take to create communities where everyone contributes, matters and belongs?”

-Changing Lives, Changing Communities is about bringing together all parts of the community to co-create solutions to ensure everyone is included in their community, and can access what they need; like a place to call home, good health, transport, education, and meaningful employment.
+Changing Lives, Changing Communities is about bringing people together from all parts of the community to co-create solutions to ensure everyone is included in their community, and can access what they need; like a place to call home, good health, transport, education, and meaningful employment.

-For each of these locations a ‘Harvest document’ was prepared.
+For each of these locations a ‘harvest document’ was prepared.
 These harvest documents capture what happened over the two days – including speakers, and projects that emerged.

 This work is a partnership between Queenslanders with Disability Network (QDN), Queensland Council of Social Services (QCOSS), and Queensland Human Rights Commission (QHRC).
-The Changing Lives Changing Communities events are funded through Information, Linkages and Capacity Building (ILC) National Readiness Grants – National Disability Insurance Agency (NDIA).
+The Changing Lives, Changing Communities events are funded through Information, Linkages and Capacity Building (ILC) National Readiness Grants – National Disability Insurance Agency (NDIA).

-There are another 7 forums that are being held and QCOSS Board also approved new investment in these seven events, outside of those funded by the ILC, representing a very real commitment to drive change across Queensland communities.
+There are another 7 forums that are being held and the QCOSS Board also approved new investment in these seven events, outside of those funded by the ILC, representing a very real commitment to drive change across Queensland communities.

-In 2018/19, QCOSS, QDN and ADCQ held Changing Lives, Changing Communities events across Queensland.
+In 2018 and 2019, QCOSS, QDN and ADCQ held Changing Lives, Changing Communities events across Queensland.
 To continue building our movement for change from the events, we have planned a momentum meeting in each of the locations.
 These meetings aim to continue to keep people in the community engaged and excited for the next Changing Lives, Changing Communities events, move from talk to action and build community readiness for change.
 At each of these meetings we review the Changing Lives, Changing Communities event, explore outcomes and impact, and discuss progress against projects.
-Thanks to everyone who came along to Changing Lives, Changing Communities Momentum meetings.
+Thanks to everyone who came along to Changing Lives, Changing Communities Momentum Meetings.
 We know you have made a difference.
 We know there is still work to do and are committed to hosting spaces where community members can work together.

-Changing Lives, Changing Communities Local Champions program
+Changing Lives, Changing Communities Local Champions Program

 Changing Lives, Changing Communities is a program of local conversations, local storytelling, local visioning and local action to help build more inclusive communities across Queensland where everyone contributes, matters and belongs.

 Local Champions are key to creating and sustaining change in local communities.
 While QDN, QCOSS and ADCQ are delivering Changing Lives, Changing Communities, we know we need Local Champions to help drive change in their community.
 We are actively looking to connect with more people who want to make a real difference through good community development.
-The Changing Lives, Changing Communities Local Champions program supports participants to develop skills, knowledge and experience in community led change, being a voice to influence and inform key policy reforms, collective problem solving, and generating community-based ideas and action.
+The Changing Lives, Changing Communities Local Champions Program supports participants to develop skills, knowledge and experience in community led change, being a voice to influence and inform key policy reforms, collective problem solving, and generating community-based ideas and action.
 Changing Lives, Changing Communities Local Champions brings together a range of local leaders and emerging leaders to assist in shaping the paths of change.